Top of page

 Always assume that the person smoking is not aware of the rule.
 Bring to their attention in a friendly manner that ECU campuses are now smoke-free.

-Students are expected to comply with University By-Laws and policies.
+Students are expected to comply with University By-Laws and guidelines.
 If a student is seen smoking by an officer authorised under the By-Laws an infringement notice may be issued.

 Further information on ECU Smoke-Free can be found here.